 When the Arbitrator has responded to all disputed questions, the Send answer button at the bottom of the screen becomes active.
 Click to proceed.
 You will then see a summary of the decisions and responses you made, as well as the following banner at the top:

-If you’re ready to finish resolving the Dispute, click Confirm and send.
+If you’re ready to complete resolution of the dispute, click Confirm and send.
 You’ll see confirmation that this was successful and be redirected back to the Disputes queue.

-Now that you know everything about Playvox's disputes, how about learning about our Coaching Product?
+Now that you know everything about Playvox disputes, how about learning about our Coaching Product?